-Soci al safeguards screening information Yes Νο 1 Is the information related to the affiliation, ownership and land use status - of the sub-project site available and verifiable?
-(The screening cannot be 1 or the sub-project site available and vernable?
-(The screening cannot be · 2 Will the sub-project reduce people's access to their economic resources, such as land, pasture, water, public services, sites of common public use \checkmark or other resources that they depend on?
-3 Will the sub-project result in resettlement of individuals or families or require the acquisition of land (public or private, temporarily or \checkmark permanently) for its development?
+Soc ial safeguards screening information Yes No 1 Is the information related to the affiliation, ownership and land use status of the sub-project site available and verifiable?
+(The screening cannot be \checkmark completed until this is available) 2 Will the sub-project reduce people's access to their economic resources, such as land, pasture, water, public services, sites of common public use or other resources that they depend on? \checkmark 3 Will the sub-project result in resettlement of individuals or families or require the acquisition of land (public or private, temporarily or \checkmark permanently) for its development?
 4 Will the project result in the temporary or permanent loss of crops, fruit trees and household infra-structure (such as ancillary facilities, fence, \checkmark canal, granaries, outside toilets and kitchens, etc)?
-If answer to any above question (except question 1) is "Yes", then OP/BP 4.12 Involuntary Resettlement is applicable and mitigation measures should follow this OP/BP 4.12 and the Resettlement Policy Fran nework Cultural resources safeguard screening information Yes No 5 Will the project require excavation near any historical, √ archaeological or cultural heritage site?
-If answer to question 5 is "Yes", then OP/BP 4.11 Physical Cultural Resources is applicable and possible chance finds must be handled in accordance with OP/BP and relevant procedures provided in the Environmental and Social Management Framework.
+Ifar nswer to any above question (except question 1) is "Yes", then OP/BP 4.12 In voluntary R esettlement oplicable and mitigation measures should follow this OP/BP 4.12 and the Res onne should follow this OP/BP 4.12 and the Res onne should follow this OP/BP 4.12 and the Res onne should follow this OP/BP 4.12 and the Res onne should follow this OP/BP 4.12 and the Res onne should follow this OP/BP 4.12 and the Res onne should follow this OP/BP 4.12 and the Res onne should follow this OP/BP 4.12 and the Res onne should follow this OP/BP 4.12 and the Res onne should follow the should follow ettlement Po olicy Cultural resources safeguard screening information Yes No 5 Will the project require excavation near any historical, ✓ archaeological or cultural heritage site?
+Ifar nswer to question 5 is "Yes", then OP/BP 4.11 Physical Cultural Resources is a applicable ar nd possible cha nce finds must be handled in accordance with OP/BP and relevant procedures s provided ir the Env ironmental and Social Management Framework.